mudyeh/mudyeh.github.io/_pages/about.md

   - /about.html
 ---

-I will be a PhD student in Applied Physics at Harvard University, beginning Fall 2020.
+I am a PhD student in Applied Physics at Harvard University.
 I received my BS degree from the University of California, Berkeley in 2020, where I majored in Electrical Engineering & Computer Science (EECS).
-My research interests lie broadly in engineering light-matter interactions at the nanoscale, with applications in photonics, optoelectronics, and quantum information.
+My research interests lie broadly at the intersection between integrated photonics, quantum optics, and materials science.

 Email: myeh[at]g[dot]harvard[dot]edu